Four convicted at end of Sunderland dad murder trial

-Four people have been found guilty of their parts in the death of a Sunderland dad who died nine months after being brutally attacked in violence plotted by his ex girlfriend over a £30 debt.
+Four people have been convicted following the death of a Sunderland dad after an attack plotted by his former girlfriend over a £30 debt.

-Micheal Young and Daniel Mould launched a joint attack on much-loved Michael Stead outside his Millfield home in March last year.
+Michael Young and Daniel Mould launched a joint assault on much-loved Michael Stead outside his Millfield home in March last year.

-During a trial, Newcastle Crown Court heard how the defendants blamed each other for the murder.
+During a trial, Newcastle Crown Court heard how the pair blamed each other for the murder.

 But a jury of seven women and five men found Mould, 26, guilty of murder and conspiracy to commit GBH with intent.